 My Cycling Background

-I’m 38 and I currently race, I also work as a boat builder and I have a social/family life.
-I compete in Road races which last 2-4 hrs, I also compete in Hilly time trials, I specialise in racing Hill Climbs and Criteriums and I also Mountain bike and CX for fun and adventure.
+I’m in my 40’s and I still enjoy my racing, I also work as a boat builder and I have a social/family life.
+I compete in Road races which last 2-4 hrs and Hilly time trials, I specialise in racing Hill Climbs, Cyclocross and Criteriums, I also Mountain bike for fun and adventure.

-I’ve been racing for over 10 yrs where I have reached CAT 1 status in Road Racing, finished top 10 in the British National Hill Climb Championships and I have won several races.
+I’ve been racing for nearly 15 yrs where I have reached CAT 1 status in Road Racing gaining some wins along the way, finished top 10 in the British National Hill Climb Championships and won the Veterans National Hill Climb Title in 2018.
 I myself have been coached in the past which I believe helps me understand the athletes/your needs.
 I train between 8 and 10 hrs most weeks and still compete at a good level.
+I’ve never been a pro and this I believe helps me better understand your needs.

 I don’t believe that one approach suits everyone, each athlete is different and unique and that is why they need an Individualized plan to suit them.